musabbozkurt/spring-redis-service/README.md

 * Redis should be installed.
 There 2 options to install redis
    * Install with Docker
      * [How to Install Docker](https://docs.docker.com/get-docker/)
-     * Run the following command command in the docker-compose.yml directory to install Redis -> docker-compose up -d
+     * After Docker is installed, run the following command in the docker-compose.yml file directory to install Redis -> docker-compose up -d
    * Manual Installation
      * [How to Install Redis](https://redis.io/docs/getting-started/)